walterhiggins/WMPJS/book-outline.md

     js clearInterval( scheduled )

 ... and the messages will stop appearing.
 Phew!
 The *setInterval()* function is useful for scheduling tasks that you want the computer to do every so often.
-Let's update the *fireworkshow.js* module so that it looks like the following listing:
+Let's update the *fireworkshow.js* module so that it looks like the following:

 @@listing fwkshow_v3.js Using setInterval() and clearInterval() to create a Fireworks Show.